 Special housing for students with disabilities

 Shenandoah University Career Services provides a comprehensive range of services and resources to support career exploration and the professional growth of Shenandoah students and alumni.
 Career Services works with students and alumni in all aspects of the career development process, from choosing a major to making career changes.
 Career development, influenced by all aspects of life, is a lifelong process with an end result of a high quality of life and overall personal satisfaction.
-Services offered include career exploration, experiential learning through internships, volunteer, summer, and part-time opportunities, résumé building, interview skills workshops, graduate school search assistance, job search assistance, and professional headshots.
+Services offered include career exploration, experiential learning through internships, résumé building, interview skills workshops, graduate school search assistance, job search assistance, professional headshots, and volunteer, summer, and part-time opportunities.

 Shenandoah’s Class of 2019 entered the workforce with a median salary of $54,000.
 Before graduating, 83% of surveyed students had completed an experiential learning opportunity, such as an internship, clinical experience, practicum, student teaching, field experience, or assistantship.
 And 93% are employed, furthering their education, or completing volunteer/service work.
 The results are based on six months after graduation.

-Hornets4Hire, Shenandoah’s online job posting site, connects students and alumni with listings for both full- and part-time work as well as volunteer and internship opportunities.
-Access to this site is also available to Shenandoah alumni, all of whom receive lifetime assistance from Shenandoah’s Office of Career Services.
+Handshake, Shenandoah’s online job posting site, connects students and alumni with listings for both full- and part-time work as well as volunteer and internship opportunities.
+Shenandoah alumni receive lifetime assistance from Shenandoah Career & Professional Development.